 - Tax service payroll ($35/month + $6/month per employee or independent contractor)

 - Self-service payroll ($20/month + $6/month per employee or independent contractor)

 Wave is completely free with no artificial or enforced upgrades due to constraints.
 The only thing you have to pay for is adding payroll, payment processing, or professional bookkeeping.
 The company has also been rolling out update after update to make Wave a robust software with tons of features geared specifically toward small business owners.

-Customer support with Wave is not the best.
-And, this is to be expected.
-As it is free, you can’t expect it to provide a comprehensive customer service team.
+Customer support with Wave is not the best, which is to be expected.
+As it is free, you should not expect it to provide a comprehensive customer service team.
 However, it is not accurate to say that Wave offers ‘terrible’ customer service.
-In fact, it is comparable to many of the bigger names in online accounting.
-It is a little slow and cumbersome, but you will get an answer and your issue will be resolved, given time and patience.
+In fact, it is comparable to many of the more prominent in online accounting.
+It is a little slow and cumbersome, but you will get an answer, and your issue will be resolved, given time and patience.

 Reviews for Wave Accounting are very high across platforms, often 4.5 and above.
-This is because it ticks a lot of boxes.
-It is completely free, easy to use, easy to set up, and very, very, very useful.
-It is exactly what a micro-business needs when starting off.
-If you are getting started, we recommended using Wave and upgrading when your business grows beyond 10 or so employees.
+It is because it ticks a lot of boxes: it is entirely free, easy to use, easy to set up, and very, very, very useful.
+It is exactly what a micro-business needs when starting.
+If you are getting started, we recommend using Wave and upgrading when your business grows beyond ten or so employees.
 The payroll functionality is also very streamlined, though it's not free.

-Kashoo is an accounting solution that offers superb customer support and is definitely a new innovation in the market.
+Kashoo is an accounting solution that offers superb customer support and is definitely an innovation in the market.
 It offers unlimited users and is very affordable with a slick interface.
 Kashoo offers a single pricing plan, unlike competitors that confuse you with many different options, forcing you to upgrade.
-All of this is a great intersection for most small business owners.
+All of this is an excellent intersection for most small business owners.

 On its single pricing plan for $19.95 per month, Kashoo offers: